SendSure

 Action-ready results for send / suppress / review decisions

-No email is sent during verification.
-The goal is to confirm deliverability and risk before your campaign, workflow, or signup flow is affected.
+No email is sent.
+Deliverability and risk are confirmed before your campaign or signup flow is affected.

-A trustworthy result comes from stacked evidence, not a single superficial check.
+A trustworthy result comes from stacked evidence, not one check.

 Step 1

-Syntax, typo, role-account, and formatting checks stop obvious bad data immediately.
+Syntax, typo, and role-account checks stop obvious bad data.

 Step 2

-DNS, MX, and mail-environment signals confirm whether a domain can actually receive mail.
+DNS and MX signals confirm a domain can receive mail.

 Step 3